What Can I Change About My Singing Voice With Training?

 As I said earlier, we tend to model our singing off the way we talk.
 This means that we don't tend to think about controlling the way we release air to make sure it's one long slow consistent "line" of air.

 If we sing each note using a little "puff" of air, it makes our voice unsteady and unreliable.
-This is why we work on breathing exercises and talk about "supporting the voice" - we need to control the release of air so it's not shaky and inconsistent.
+This is why we work on breathing exercises and talk about "supporting the voice" - we need to teach the body how to manage our breath so it's not shaky and inconsistent.

 BRIGHTNESS/DARKER TONE COLOUR